AlgebraicJulia/Decapodes.jl/docs/src/cism/cism.md

 maximum(abs.(h_diff))
 ```

-We compute root meand square error (RMSE) as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* (Considering the entire domain decreases the RMSE, while not telling you much about the dynamics in the area of interest.)
-Note that the official CISM benchmark reports 6.43 and 9.06 RMSE for their two solver implementations.
+We compute root-mean-square error (RMSE) as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* This is done since considering the entire domain decreases the RMSE while not telling you much about the area of interest.
+Note that the official CISM benchmark reports `6.43` and `9.06` RMSE for their two solver implementations.

 ```@example DEC
 # Compute RMSE not considering the "outside".